A business transition can happen at any time. Proper planning will help ensure a successful outcome.

 The most successful transitions occur when planning starts before the owner has any intention of leaving the business.
 Early strategic planning — conversations that involve a business owner’s commercial banker and wealth management advisors — help identify opportunities to increase eventual value of a business while minimizing tax impacts.
 And it can define and achieve their financial goals after the sale.

-“Owners like to be in control,” says Lisa Smoots, national director of wealth planning at Fifth Third Bank.
+“Owners like to be in control,” says Lisa Smoots, national director of wealth planning at Fifth Third Bank, National Association.
 “If you want control, then you need a plan — or someone else will be in control.”

 Preparing Your Future Buyers